TricolorHen061/bwbdocs/docs/blacklisting.rst

 **Question**: When people try to circumvent the filter, will it catch them?

-**Answer**: It's a fact that people will try to find ways to get around the filter.
+**Answer**: People will always find ways to get around the filter.
 For example, if you're trying to block the word "suck", they might type in:

 - "s*ck"
 - "s u c k"
 - "suuuuuuuuuck"
 - "s uuuuuu cc kkkkk"

-Yes, most of the time, the bot will catch these types of circumventions.
+Yes, Bad Word Blocker will catch most of them so you don't have to worry about manually entering in every single variation you can think of.
 Careful thought has been put into Bad Word Blocker regarding this issue.
 Note that no filter that is perfect, and if someone tries hard enough, there will *always* be a way to get around *every* filter.

 **Question**: Why is nothing getting blocked?